momohyusuf/e-commerce-sport-store/README.md

 ### Continued development

-still learning JavaScript and solidifying my Css Knowlegde will hope to learn a backend languaage to give me the ability to perform some operations on the website without needing a third party library.
+- still learning JavaScript and solidifying my Css Knowlegde

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**
+- learn a backend language to give me the ability to perform some operations on the website without needing a third party library.

 ### Useful resources
-Contentful documantation
+Contentful documentation

 ## Author